-The goal is to persuade the San Francisco Board of Supervisors to establish a United Nations Goals Advisory Committee for the purpose of developing detailed proposals how the goals of the UN may best be implemented and/or supported by the City and County of San Francisco.
+The goal is to persuade the San Francisco Board of Supervisors to establish a United Nations Goals Advisory Committee.
 How do we do it?
 We build a civic / academic / business / government coalition.

-Now, as one of the world's hi-tech centers, San Francisco is poised to bring the cities of the world together on behalf of all the goals of the UN.
-There already are global initiatives to foster metropolitan support for the UN's Sustainable Development Goals (SDGs).
+Now, as one of the world's hi-tech centers, San Francisco is certainly positioned, or might we say "poised"? to bring the cities of the world together on behalf of all the goals of the UN.
+There are global initiatives to foster metropolitan support for the UN's Sustainable Development Goals (SDGs).
 But the SDGs do not include the prime UN goals of peace and disarmament.
 The nuclear armed nations will not even consider giving up their horrifying weapons, so when the SDGs were framed in 2015, disarmament could not be included.
 But the cities of the world do not have nukes and they are the targets, so they do support nuclear disarmament and peace as well as the SDGs.

 The Plan to achieve our goal is sketched out in the overlapping steps listed below.